Introduction: A Career in Maternal-Fetal Medicine

 Patterns of clinical practice within Canada also range from an exclusively consultative service to primary care physician for regional perinatal transfer.
 The ultimate lifestyle of the perinatologist will be predicated by the pattern of practice and the fiscal arrangements (fee-for-service or salaried positions), the size of the regional center and number of practice partners.

-In 1990 the Maternal-Fetal Medicine Committee of the Society of Obstetricians and Gynecologists of Canada published a prospectus on manpower needs in MFM suggesting an excess demand for MFM sub-specialists for 1990's in excess of the anticipated supply with the current number of trainees.
-The demand in Canada for trained MFM specialists, though less well defined, favor continued growth in order to meet the target ratio of 6 Maternal-Fetal Medicine specialists per 10,000 birth in each region.
+In 1990, the Maternal-Fetal Medicine Committee of the Society of Obstetricians and Gynecologists of Canada published a prospectus on manpower needs in MFM suggesting an excess demand for MFM sub-specialists for 1990's in excess of the anticipated supply with the current number of trainees.
+The demand in Canada for trained MFM specialists, though less well defined, favor continued growth to meet the target ratio of 6 Maternal-Fetal Medicine specialists per 10,000 births in each region.

-The vocation of an academic career in Maternal-Fetal Medicine awaits the candidate seeking personal fulfillment, financial security and intellectual challenge with the desire to explore the concept of the fetus as a patient.
+The vocation of an academic career in Maternal-Fetal Medicine awaits the candidate seeking personal fulfilment, financial security, and intellectual challenge with the desire to explore the concept of the fetus as a patient.

 The Ottawa Hospital, General Campus